Foundations Investment Advisors LLC Sells 12,884 Shares of Uber Technologies, Inc. (NYSE:UBER)

-Foundations Investment Advisors LLC decreased its position in shares of Uber Technologies, Inc. (NYSE:UBER – Get Rating) by 41.6% in the 4th quarter, according to its most recent 13F filing with the SEC.
-The firm owned 18,075 shares of the ride-sharing company’s stock after selling 12,884 shares during the quarter.
-Foundations Investment Advisors LLC’s holdings in Uber Technologies were worth $447,000 at the end of the most recent quarter.
+Foundations Investment Advisors LLC decreased its position in Uber Technologies, Inc. (NYSE:UBER – Get Rating) by 41.6% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 18,075 shares of the ride-sharing company’s stock after selling 12,884 shares during the period.
+Foundations Investment Advisors LLC’s holdings in Uber Technologies were worth $447,000 at the end of the most recent reporting period.

-Several other institutional investors have also added to or reduced their stakes in the business.
-Center for Financial Planning Inc. boosted its stake in Uber Technologies by 13,000.0% during the third quarter.
-Center for Financial Planning Inc. now owns 1,310 shares of the ride-sharing company’s stock valued at $35,000 after buying an additional 1,300 shares during the period.
-Motco bought a new stake in shares of Uber Technologies during the third quarter valued at approximately $35,000.
-American National Bank purchased a new stake in Uber Technologies in the third quarter worth $40,000.
-EverSource Wealth Advisors LLC lifted its position in Uber Technologies by 44.5% during the third quarter.
-EverSource Wealth Advisors LLC now owns 1,533 shares of the ride-sharing company’s stock valued at $40,000 after buying an additional 472 shares during the period.
-Finally, Parkside Financial Bank & Trust boosted its holdings in shares of Uber Technologies by 56.9% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 1,180 shares of the ride-sharing company’s stock valued at $42,000 after buying an additional 428 shares in the last quarter.
+Several other institutional investors also recently bought and sold shares of the company.
+Center for Financial Planning Inc. lifted its stake in shares of Uber Technologies by 13,000.0% in the third quarter.
+Center for Financial Planning Inc. now owns 1,310 shares of the ride-sharing company’s stock worth $35,000 after buying an additional 1,300 shares in the last quarter.
+Motco purchased a new stake in Uber Technologies during the 3rd quarter valued at $35,000.
+American National Bank bought a new stake in shares of Uber Technologies in the 3rd quarter worth $40,000.
+EverSource Wealth Advisors LLC increased its holdings in shares of Uber Technologies by 44.5% in the 3rd quarter.
+EverSource Wealth Advisors LLC now owns 1,533 shares of the ride-sharing company’s stock worth $40,000 after purchasing an additional 472 shares in the last quarter.
+Finally, Parkside Financial Bank & Trust raised its stake in shares of Uber Technologies by 56.9% in the first quarter.
+Parkside Financial Bank & Trust now owns 1,180 shares of the ride-sharing company’s stock worth $42,000 after purchasing an additional 428 shares during the last quarter.
 71.83% of the stock is owned by hedge funds and other institutional investors.

 About Uber Technologies